hoffmangroup/mccf1/README.md

 		install.packages("ggplot2")

-After installing R and the afore-mentioned libraries, clone this MCC-F1Curve repository.
+After installing R, you can install the mccf1 package by typing in the R terminal:
+`install.packages("mccf1")`

 ## Execution instructions ##